Best portable travel potties for toddlers in 2025, tried and tested by parents

 Overall our MFM testers liked the quality and sturdiness, with a safety lock to secure it in place, but found fitting the bags a little bit tricky at first.
 Tester Graham, dad of 2, also felt that it needed a raised front and back for easier positioning.

-The Potette Plus is a full size travel potty that also turns into a toilet training seat, so you can use it at home as well as on the go.
-The plastic potty folds down small and comes with its own convenient and hygienic drawstring bag to carry it round in.
-When using it as a travel potty, you will need to use disposable liners – it comes with 3, which are fragranced, absorbent and biodegradable.
+Ideal for using at home or on the go, this travel potty from Potette also turns into a toilet seat.
+The potty folds down very compactly, it's lightweight and comes with its own convenient and hygienic drawstring carry bag so you can easily take it on the go with you.
+When using it as a travel potty, you will need to use disposable liners (£10.25 for 30) which are fragranced, absorbent and biodegradable — plus, they can easily be stored within the potty too.

-We loved the fact you could use it as a seat as well as a travel potty, meaning you get 2 products for the price of 1.
-This also means you can use it on public toilets when your child is a bit older but not quite ready to use adult-sized loo seats.
+Getting 2 products — a toilet seat and travel potty — for the price of one makes it truly excellent value.
+Plus, this flexibility allows you to use it on public toilets when your child is a bit older but not quite ready to use adult-sized loo seats.
 Remember to make sure the legs click securely into place before your child uses it as a potty, as one reviewer forgot and found it toppled over easily.

 4. My Carry Potty, £29.99

-My Carry Potty is probably the cutest looking portable potty on the market!
-It comes in lots of colourful character designs including a fox, bumblebee, ladybird, penguin and dinosaur so your child can choose their favourite.
+My Carry Potty is probably the cutest looking portable potty for kids on the market!
+It comes in lots of colourful character designs - there's a ladybird travel potty, as well as a fox, bumblebee, penguin and dinosaur so your child can choose their favourite.

 But the My Carry Potty does more than just look good - it’s lightweight, leak-free and bag free so you don’t have to keep remembering to buy bags or liners.
 There’s also a handle making it easy to carry and it looks like a cool little suitcase.
 It isn’t as compact as some of the others on the list, for example you can’t sling it in your bag, but it is durable enough that you can use it as your main potty at home too.